AlexMotyka/digit-neural-network/README.md

 ## Running on Linux/Ubuntu

-Git clone the repo and make sure you have python, pip, and virtualenv installed.
+Git clone the repo and make sure you have **python 3.8**, pip, and virtualenv installed.
 Then execute the following in your terminal:

 ```
 cd digit-neural-network